PawanKolhe/funsigns-backend/README.md

-# Strapi application
+# Funsigns

-A quick description of your strapi application
+Backend of Funsigns build with Strapi